Suyuan station

-Suyuan station (苏元站), is an interchange station of Line 6 and Line 21 on the Guangzhou Metro.
-It started operations on 28 December 2016.
+Suyuan station (苏元站), is an interchange station between Line 6 and Line 21 of the Guangzhou Metro.
+The Line 6 station started operations on 28 December 2016, and the Line 21 station started operations on 20 December 2019.

-The station has 2 underground island platforms, each for the respective lines.
+The station has two underground island platforms, each for the respective lines.

 Station layout

 Exits

 There are 4 exits, lettered A, B, C and D. Exits A and B are accessible.
 Exit A is located on Shuixi Road, all others are on Kaichuang Avenue.